-MALS students take four classes within the program—Introduction to Graduate Liberal Studies, two core courses in their chosen track, and the thesis—and choose their remaining electives from among all courses offered across the doctoral and certificate programs at the Graduate Center.
+MALS students take four classes within the program—Introduction to Graduate Liberal Studies, two core courses in their chosen track, and the thesis/capstone project—and choose their remaining electives from among courses offered across the doctoral and certificate programs in the Social Sciences and Humanities at the Graduate Center.

 MALS Track in American Studies

-This specialization is a 30-credit program for students wishing to pursue an interest in American Studies.
+This MALS track is a 30-credit program for students wishing to pursue an interest in American Studies.
 Since its inception in the 1940s, American Studies has been an interdisciplinary movement dedicated to critical examinations of all aspects of culture and society in the United States, from the colonial era to the present.

 Among the many research centers and institutes which support American Studies at the Graduate Center are the American Social History Project/Center for Media and Learning; the Barry Brook Center for Music Research and Documentation; the Center for Place, Culture and Politics; the Center for the Humanities; the Center for the Study of Women and Society; the Gotham Center for New York City History; the Levy Center for Biography; and the Martin E. Segal Theatre Center.
 Students in the American Studies specialization are also invited to participate in seminars and events at Columbia University, NYU and the New School, as well as at the New York Public Library, the New York Historical Society, the Museum of the City of New York, the Metropolitan Museum of Art, the Whitney Museum, and many other cultural and educational institutions in the area.

 Questions about the MALS track in American Studies may be directed to email@example.com.